[OFFSET Dublin] Irish illustrator Peter Donnelly

 I became interested in curating illustration shows through being a member of the IGI, the Illustrators Guild of Ireland.
 For a number of years I was a director in the organisation.
 In my efforts to promote the work of the group I staged some very large shows which captured the imagination of a wider audience.
 It was no new thing but my intention was to involve the wider creative community such as broadcasters and creative directors…individuals who had a platform to promote the work and possibly commission more illustration.

 The first big show was The Illustrated Beatles, an exhibition which celebrated the 50th anniversary of their first recordings and involved 42 artists, each illustrating a particular song by the band.
 The song titles were chosen by media professionals.
 It was a great success and travelled to five galleries over the space of a year including two in the UK.
-It was followed by some other big shows such as The Art of Superstition and recently PIN UPS a Bowie show which has just come to the end of its second run in The Dublin Bowie Festival.
-I love seeing illustration being appreciated as an art form and love challenging illustrators to produce their best works…there’s great satisfaction in that.
+It was followed by some other big shows such as The Art of Superstition and recently PIN UPS, a Bowie show which has just come to the end of its second run in The Dublin Bowie Festival.
+I love seeing illustration being appreciated as an art form and love challenging illustrators to produce their best work…there’s great satisfaction in that.
 The passion that people put into their work is infectious.
 Several of the works produced for the shows have won international awards which is terrific.

 For some designers, the idea of ‘play’ and experimenting fills them with dread – the blank page, the unknown, the fear of making mistakes – how can side projects change this attitude and free up their approach?
 Why do you think making time do this is so important?